Solomon Caesar Malan: The Malan Library in Oxford and its dissolution

-All this being recognized now, how is it possible to identify the actual contents of the Malan Library as it existed from 1896 to 1965?
-Notably, this is not so easily done, but there are at least some ways current librarians, scholars, and bibliographers have found to identify portions of that library.
-One way is to locate those tomes, codices, and manuscripts that bear a book plate that indicates that this particular text belonged originally to Malan's personal library.
-Unfortunately, this cannot be considered a foolproof approach to reconstructing the content of the Malan Library, because the computerized bibliographic notes to those volumes and texts do not always document the fact that they originally belonged to Malan.
-Several other ways toward the same goal are to read through and identify the titles mentioned in book lists and card catalog entries made for the Malan Library.
-Those had not been previously available, but had been relocated by librarians in Oxford in 2011 or so, during the process of reconstructing the Bodleian Libraries in order to make them generally accessible by computerized means.
-Yet once more it must be underscored that these lists and catalog cards do not provide a comprehensive account of the former Malan Library.
-Though there has not yet been a proven way forward to identify all the items that used to belong to the Malan Library, these three ways mentioned here probably can be all employed to identify as much as 60% to 70% of the original collection.
+It is now impossible to identify the actual contents of the Malan Library as it existed from 1896 to 1965, but there are at least some ways current librarians, scholars, and bibliographers have found to identify portions of that library.
+One way is to locate tomes, codices, and manuscripts that bear a book plate which indicates that the text originally belonged originally to Malan's personal library.
+This approach to reconstructing the content of the Malan Library is fallible because not all of the computerized bibliographic notes document that they originally belonged to Malan.
+Another way would be to read through and identify the titles mentioned in book lists and card catalogue entries made for the Malan Library.
+They had been relocated by Oxford librarians around 2011 when reconstructing the Bodleian Libraries in order to make them more accessible by computers.
+These lists and catalogue cards do not provide a comprehensive account of the former Malan Library.
+There has not been a proven way to identify all the items that used to belong to the Malan Library.
+These three ways mentioned above have been speculated to be able to identify as much as 60% to 70% of the original collection.